 - The rate or extent of occurrence or effect: a high incidence of malaria in the tropics.

-- Usage Problem The fact or an instance of happening; occurrence: did not expect criticism and was surprised by its incidence.
+b.
+The action, fact, or instance of occurring: did not expect criticism and was surprised by its incidence.

 a.
-The arrival of radiation or a projectile at a surface.b.
-Angle of incidence.
+The arrival of radiation or a projectile at a surface.

 From Middle French incidence, from Medieval Latin incidentia (“a falling upon”), from Latin incidens, present participle of incidere (“to fall upon”), from in (“on”) + cadere (“to fall”).